 Exhibition on bamboo construction, design and products is held in various sites in the Bamboo Village, Thrikkaipetta, Wayanad district, Kerala

-As part of initiating a state level discussion on the prospects of bamboo in Kerala, a two-day seminar with the participation of national level experts is taking place on11 and 12 March 2017 in Thrikkaipetta, Wayanad, Kerala.
+As part of initiating a state level discussion on the prospects of bamboo in Kerala, a two-day seminar with the participation of national level experts is taking place on 11th and 12th of March 2017 in Thrikkaipetta, Wayanad, Kerala.
 Uravu Indigenous Science and Technology Study Centre will be coordinating the seminar.

 The purpose of the exhibition on bamboo construction, design and products is to showcase the various uses of bamboo and the work done by Uravu and other groups working on bamboo so far.
 The exhibition is open to the public.